 New Orleans transforms into a winter wonderland during the month of December.
 You can see it in the lights of our hotel lobbies, and the decorations that line downtown.
 Seasonal attractions return, and restaurants put forth their most decadent menus of the year.
-Make your reservations, mask up and prepare to experience all the magic that the season has to offer, plus a little lagniappe.
+Make your reservations and prepare to experience all the magic that the season has to offer.
 Here’s our three-day New Orleans Holiday Itinerary.

 Kick off your first day in NOLA with brunch at one of our many restaurants.
 Having a hard time deciding where to dine?
 Outdoor dining has become quite popular in New Orleans and is a lovely choice for a December day.
 Check out our outdoor dining guide here and use the filter to sort by cuisine and neighborhood.
 Make a reservation ahead of your visit.

 Looking for that perfect, “only in New Orleans” gift?
 Look no further – holiday shopping is everywhere in New Orleans, from the six-mile-long Magazine Street to Bayou Road to the French Market.
-Make a plan to mask up and head out to show our retailers some love this holiday season.
+Make plans to head out and show our retailers some love this holiday season.
 You’re bound to find that special present when browsing these local shops.

 The options for dinner are endless in New Orleans.
 As far as traditional New Orleans foods go, gumbo is our dish of choice for the cooler months.
 Full of Creole spices and rich flavor, gumbo is a staple at most classic NOLA restaurants.
 A bowl of this stuff will warm you right up and keep you full for a fun-filled evening in New Orleans.
 Check out our top spots for gumbo here.

-Back for the 2020 season from November 26-January 3, Celebration in the Oaks is a beloved New Orleans tradition featuring thousands of shimmering lights in City Park.
-Hop in the car and drive through this year’s displays, which includes a 15-foot tall waving Santa, the Who Dat tree and a salute to medical personnel.
+Back for the 2021 season from November 25-January 2, Celebration in the Oaks is a beloved New Orleans tradition featuring thousands of shimmering lights in City Park.
+Hop in the car and drive through this year’s displays, then ditch the car for rides at Carousel Gardens Amusement Park.
 Book your timed entry tickets online before your visit.

 Also located within City Park, Café du Monde is the perfect stop after you’ve driven through the Oaks.
 Enjoy pillowy-soft beignets covered with mounds of powdered sugar and a hot cup of cocoa to wash it all down.
 Visions of beignets will be dancing in your head as you doze off to sleep.